Board of Directors

 The Board of Directors is comprised of volunteers from the parent community at Casa, as well as from the local business community.
 Each board member serves on a committee, which helps the board to accomplish its objectives.

 Contact the Board: The board may be reached at firstname.lastname@example.org.
-Individual email addresses follow the format for First name Last name: email@example.com.
+To reach individual members, the format uses the first letter of the member’s first name, followed by their last name: FLastname@cemcs.org.
 The school’s business address is the primary mailing address that may be used for board members.